- Binge Eating Disorder Signs

-Binge eating disorder is a mental illness that is characterized by recurring episodes of binge eating without efforts on the part of the affected individuals to compensate by undoing the binge episodes.
+Binge eating disorder is a mental-health condition that is characterized by recurrent episodes of binge eating without efforts on the part of affected individuals to compensate by undoing the binge episodes.
 Examples of such undoing behaviors include purging food by inducing vomiting, excessively exercising, and/or inappropriately using medications like laxatives or diet pills.
-This condition was generally described by mental-health professionals under the diagnosis of eating disorder, not otherwise specified rather than as its own separate entity, but the most recent revision of the widely accepted diagnostic manual used by mental-health professionals has included binge eating disorder as a separate diagnosis.
+This illness was generally described by mental-health professionals under the diagnosis of eating disorder, not otherwise specified rather than as its own separate entity, but the most recent revision of the widely accepted diagnostic manual used by mental-health professionals has included binge eating disorder as a separate diagnosis.

-Binge eating disorder can have a significant impact on the health of those who suffer with it.
+Binge eating disorder can have a significant impact on the health of those who suffer from it.
 Specifically, about 65% of people with binge eating disorder are obese (20% overweight or more), with even more being generally overweight.
 Individuals who develop binge eating disorder are at higher risk of also having another psychiatric illness, like depression, anxiety, and substance abuse.
-Women with this illness tend to suffer from a negative body image, whereas men are more likely develop a substance use disorder.
-Other important facts about binge eating disorder include its tendency to persist for more than 14 years, with only 7% resolving after the first year of having the illness.
-When compared to other eating disorders like bulimia nervosa or anorexia nervosa, which each tend to last less than six years, binge eating disorder has more of a chronic nature.
+Women with this illness tend to suffer from a negative body image, whereas men are more likely develop a substance-use disorder.
+Other important facts about binge eating disorder include its tendency to last for more than 14 years, with only 7% resolving after the first year of having the illness.
+When compared to other eating disorders like bulimia nervosa or anorexia nervosa, which each tend to last less than six years, binge eating disorder has more of a chronic course.